 THE CONTEXT -

-These two groups once overlapped to a very large extent, less so today.
-It is possible, today, to find fraternalism without the benefit structures, eg, Speculative Freemasons, and benefit societies without the secret lodge workings, eg trade unions, but historically, the origins of both kinds of societies are in the mediaeval gild (sometimes ‘guild’).
+THESE two groups once overlapped to a very large extent, less so today.
+It is possible, today, to find fraternalism without the benefit structures, eg, English Freemasons (see extra note below), and benefit societies without the secret lodge workings, eg trade unions, but historically, the origins of both kinds of societies are in the mediaeval gild (sometimes ‘guild’).

-In recent times, the societies closest to the gild model have been the Affiliated Friendly Societies.
+IN recent times, the societies closest to the gild model have been the Affiliated Friendly Societies.
 They have been both fraternal and benefit societies.
-Today, while continuing to be disguised as member-oriented ‘benefit societies’ they are largely indistinguishable from private companies.
+Since the late-20th century, while continuing to be disguised as member-oriented ‘benefit societies’ the surviving ‘friendlies’ are largely indistinguishable from commercial companies.

-Fraternal societies, whether benefit societies or not, were run by their members in their own interest, eg, to safeguard trade secrets, to ensure employment for members, as a social ‘club’, as a kind of secular place of spiritual warmth.
-‘Benefit societies’ were run specifically by members for their own benefit, to ensure sickness, accident, funeral, strike, etc payments.
+FRATERNAL societies, whether benefit societies or not, were run by their members in their own interest, eg, to safeguard trade secrets, to ensure employment for members, to provide a social ‘club’ or a kind of secular place of spiritual warmth.
+‘Benefit societies’ were run specifically by members for their own benefit, to ensure sickness, accident, funeral, strike, and other payments.
 Both were therefore examples of self-help and mutual aid at the same time.
 They were also often in a position to assist non-members, and did so as part of their community-building ethos.

-There are a number of important fraternal societies which are not, or have not been a Friendly Society, a Trade Union or ‘Masonic’.
-Examples are the Loyal Orange Institutions, the Ku-Klux Klan, the Boy Scouts, the Theosophical Society and the Women’s Christian Temperance Union.
-There have been many others, often dismissed simply as ‘secret societies.’
+THERE have been a number of important fraternal societies which are not, or have not been a Friendly Society, a Trade Union or ‘Masonic’.
+Examples are the Loyal Orange Institutes, the Ku-Klux Klan, the Boy Scouts, the Theosophical Society and the Women’s Christian Temperance Union.
+There have been many other fraternals, often dismissed simply as ‘secret societies.’
 An example is the Order of the Golden Dawn, with which Aleister Crowley, Maude Gonne and WB Yeats were briefly involved.
 Another would be the Rosicrucians.

 First up – the gilds: